WebCrew/CMS-Code-Editor/README.md

     2. Another thing is that I want to integrate a simple image editor, also for .svg files.
     I already have one on my harddrive.

+    3. The CSS should definitely be 100% responsive - so far it has unfortunately only partially fulfilled the requirement.
+So if you are interested, you are welcome to do so and help - thank you very much.